skellis46/finger-pointing-moon/project-partners, impact and engagement and project-team.md

     6. data analysis: e.g. GLOs (see below) -- a type of coding framework
     7. reporting

-## logic model for entire project

-_Current situation - A description of the situation you are trying to change:_ practice-research is widely used in academia, yet poorly understood (both inside and outside academia).
-Key problem is lack of clarity about epistemic possibilities and limits.
-(How can this even be called research? scepticism within and outside of academy)
-_inputs (what I will contribute):_
-_activities (what am going to do to achieve aims):_
-_outputs (what I create):_
-_outcomes (what happens as a result):_
-_impacts (long-term effects):_
-_assumptions (I'm making in designing my approach):_
-_external factors (that could influence the outcomes of the project):_

-_1. Experimental documentation practices (RES):_
-2. Article epistemic limits (RES):
-3. _Unforgettable_ (DEV):
-4. _The Un/knowable Body_ (DEV):
-5. Article epistemic proxies (RES):
-6. Epistemic lexicon (RES):
-7. Desktop documentary (RES):
-8. _The Point Beyond_ (DEV):
-9. Discourse Forum (DEV):
-10. Micro-conferences (RES):
-11. Website (RES/DEV):

-_generic learning outcomes (from <GLOs measuring learning impact in museums.pdf>):_
-- action, behaviour, progression
-- knowledge and understanding
-- enjoyment, inspiration, creativity
-- skills
-- attitudes and values

 ## my public engagement programme